zqTheDesigner/obsidian-vault/Machine Learning/ML Concepts/Confusion Matrix.md

 - Rows in a Confusion Matrix Correspond to what the machine learning algorithm predicted
 - Columns correspond to the known truth
+- Confusion matrix is for measure [[Classification]] prediction quality
+-
 ![[Selection_024.png]]

 - The size of the confusion matrix is determined by the number of things we want to predict